-- Failing to adopt governance structures, processes and procedures that ensure your RTO staff are, and remain, fit and proper in respect of their particular roles in VET delivery.
-For example, failing to undertake due diligence checks as part of your general recruitment or selection practices, and intermittently throughout their engagement/employment to ensure they do not pose a risk to the integrity of your operations an RTO. - Failing to understand the due diligence practices used by your third parties relating to the integrity of staff delivering VET on your RTO's behalf. - Failing to identify all of your RTO's governing persons to whom the Fit and Proper Person Declaration applies - i.e. all people responsible for overseeing, directing or exercising a degree of control or influence over the management or operation of your RTO. - Not adequately assessing any issues declared by a governing person in respect of whether the public is likely to have confidence in the person's suitability to be involved in the management or operation of the RTO. - Not considering conflicts of interest as part of your assessment of a governing person's fitness and propriety for your RTO. - Failing to retain copies of Fit and Proper Person Declarations submitted to ASQA by your governing persons. - Failing to ensure a governing person submits an updated Declaration to ASQA because they dismiss an issue as minor - for example, a guilty verdict that did not result in a conviction being recorded being dismissed as 'only a fine'.
+- Failing to adopt governance structures, processes and procedures that ensure your RTO staff are, and remain, fit and proper in respect of their particular roles in VET delivery. - Failing to understand the due diligence practices used by your third parties relating to the integrity of staff delivering VET on your RTO's behalf. - Failing to identify all of your RTO's governing persons to whom the Fit and Proper Person Declaration applies - i.e. all people responsible for overseeing, directing or exercising a degree of control or influence over the management or operation of your RTO. - Not adequately assessing any issues declared by a governing person in respect of whether the public is likely to have confidence in the person's suitability to be involved in the management or operation of the RTO. - Not considering conflicts of interest as part of your assessment of a governing person's fitness and propriety for your RTO. - Failing to retain copies of Fit and Proper Person Declarations submitted to ASQA by your governing persons. - Failing to ensure a governing person submits an updated Declaration to ASQA because they dismiss an issue as minor for example, a guilty verdict that did not result in a conviction being recorded being dismissed as 'only a fine'.

-- b.
-Tertiary Education Quality and Standards Agency Act 2011. - 4.
-The National VET Regulator may have regard to whether the person has ever been involved: - a. in the business of delivering courses or other services on behalf of a person that was the subject of regulatory action described in subsections (1), (2) or (3); or - b. with an entity at the time that entity was found to have breached a government training contract. - The National VET Regulator may have regard to whether the person has been disqualified from managing corporations under Part 2D.6 of the Corporations Act 2001.
+- a.
+Education Services for Overseas Students Act 2000; or - b.
+Tertiary Education Quality and Standards Agency Act 2011. - The National VET Regulator may have regard to whether the person has ever been involved: - a. in the business of delivering courses or other services on behalf of a person that was the subject of regulatory action described in subsections (1), (2) or (3); or - b. with an entity at the time that entity was found to have breached a government training contract. - The National VET Regulator may have regard to whether the person has been disqualified from managing corporations under Part 2D.6 of the Corporations Act 2001.

-Financial record
+4. Financial record

-- 1. The National VET Regulator may have regard to whether the person has: - a. been insolvent or bankrupt; - taken steps to take the benefit of any law for the relief of bankrupt or insolvent debtors; - c. compounded with one or more creditors: - d. assigned remuneration for the benefit of one or more creditors; - e. been under external administration (within the meaning of subsection 600H(2) of the Corporations Act 2001); or - f. outstanding debts to the Commonwealth.
+- The National VET Regulator may have regard to whether the person has: - a. been insolvent or bankrupt; - taken steps to take the benefit of any law for the relief of bankrupt or insolvent debtors; - c. compounded with one or more creditors; - d. assigned remuneration for the benefit of one or more creditors; - e. been under external administration (within the meaning of subsection 600H(2) of the Corporations Act 2001); or - f. outstanding debts to the Commonwealth.

-Provision of information
+5. Provision of information